 The following list of questions and answers are intended to highlight the background and results of our 2019 State of Healthy Housing report.

-Which metropolitan areas have the most healthy and least healthy housing conditions?
+Which MSAs (metropolitan statistical areas) have the most healthy and least healthy housing conditions?

 Which central cities have the most healthy and least healthy housing conditions?